The norcim radio control club website……

 don’t hesitate to email us… email@example.com

-THE NORCIM CLUB WEBSITE IS A FREE INFORMATION SITE, YOU CAN USE THE CONTENT IN ANY WAY YOU WISH TO CONTINUE
+THE NORCIM CLUB WEBSITE IS A FREE INFORMATION SITE, YOU CAN USE THE CONTENT IN ANY WAY YOU WISH

-THE HISTORY OF RADIO CONTROL MODEL ELECTRONICS.
+TO CONTINUE THE HISTORY OF RADIO CONTROL MODEL ELECTRONICS.

 CLUB CONTRIBUTERS INCLUDE Dave McQue, Mike Hawkins, Barrie Allen, Mohamed Shiraz Kaleel,Alan Pratt, George Beeler, Malcolm Perry, Ron Jay, Peter Keirle, Peter Allen, Nicholas Ingle, dave1993, Randal Munroe, David Coles, Peter Gascoine.
 Barry Lennox, Derek Round, Georges Berry,

 TO DATE!
-WITH MANY THANKS!
+WITH MANY THANKS YOU GUYS!

 YOU ARE PROBABLY WONDERING WHY THE STRANGE WORD ‘NORCIM’ IS USED FOR THIS WEBSITE. well during the early 1970s, a UK radio control company called MICRON was started by the founders, Terry and Ada Tippett.
 There was a comfortable niche in the model market for kits of radio parts to build a radio control system.
 In those days a modeler could build a complete multi channel system for about one third of the cost of imported or even UK built systems.
 MICRON very quickly grew and employed around twelve people for almost a decade.
 During the 1980’s, imported R/C systems, owing to the strength of the UK£, became very competitive with pricing.
 The half dozen or so UK R/C manufacturers slowly closed down and MICRON reduced back to the founders only, running the business.
 MICRON kits kept going successfully until the year 2000 when the founders, Terry and Ada Tippett, retired.
 The business was sold using the Internet and the MICRON website.